Kentucky among states that ignored uncommitted delegates in DNC roll call vote

 Tensions are roiling under the surface at the Democratic National Convention in Chicago as a small group of delegates chose not to support Vice President Kamala Harris at the convention over the war between Israel and Hamas in Gaza.

-Fifty-two delegates across 18 different states voted “present” in the roll call.
+Three delegates from Kentucky joined 49 others across 17 states in voting “present” in the roll call.
 Their votes paled in comparison to the more than 4,000 delegates who put their weight behind Harris for the nomination.

 But the so-called “uncommitted movement” has remained staunch that they cannot support Harris until she calls for a permanent cease-fire in Gaza and an arms embargo on Israel.